Make-School-Courses/OLD-BEW-1.2-Authentication-and-Associations-Django/DjangoLessons/02-Models.md

 1. Identify and describe different types of Django model fields.
 2. Define what a Django model is, and their applicable use cases.
+3. Write a new Django project and app!

 ## Initial Exercise (15 Minutes)